-After two decades of mainly portraying world’s leading musicians and actors, Søren Solkær set out to do a portrait anthology of the pioneering icons in Street Art across the globe.
-‘SURFACE’ is the result of a three-year journey photographing street art stars in cities they consider their creative platform like London, Los Angeles, Miami, Sydney, Melbourne, Amsterdam, New York, Vancouver, Copenhagen, any many more.
+After two decades of mainly portraying the world’s leading musicians and actors, Søren Solkær set out to do a portrait anthology of the pioneering icons in street art across the globe.
+‘SURFACE’ is the result of a three-year journey photographing street art stars in cities they consider their creative platforms, like London, Los Angeles, Miami, Sydney, Melbourne, Amsterdam, New York, Vancouver, Copenhagen, and many more.

-‘SURFACE’ has been created in Søren’s signature style drawing influence from cinema and painting.
-His use of artificial lighting on location and a strong element of storytelling, creates images with an atmosphere of hyperrealism – a sort of imaginary film stills.
-Each artist is portrayed with their own art work, often using masks or props to obscure the identity of the artists.
+‘SURFACE’ was created in Søren’s signature style, drawing influence from cinema and painting.
+His use of artificial lighting on location and a strong element of storytelling creates images with an atmosphere of hyperrealism – sort of imaginary film stills.
+Each artist is portrayed with their own artwork, often using masks or props to obscure their identities.

-Gold, sand and glue…with these materials the young german artist achieves his break through into the global art market.
-By the age of 25, he opened his first solo exhibition in the known gallery district Chelsea in New York City in cooperation with Philippe Hoerle-Guggenheim.
+Gold, sand and glue…with these materials the young German artist achieved his breakthrough into the global art market.
+By the age of 25, he opened his first solo exhibition in the renowned gallery district Chelsea in New York City, in cooperation with Philippe Hoerle-Guggenheim.

-MUCA presented more than 20 of his most memorable artpieces in a major exhibition.
-His original intention behind the making was – “Do it differently”, which brought him to an unique technique of making collages.
-Therefor he uses white and black sand in combination with gold foil and special glue to create a delicate result.
+MUCA presented more than 20 of his most memorable art pieces in a major exhibition.
+His original intention behind the process was: “Do it differently”, which brought him to a unique technique of making collages.
+He uses white and black sand in combination with gold foil and special glue to create a delicate result.

 July to Nov 2018